HOW TO STAY ACTIVE DURING COVID:

 OUR PLAN B:

-In the beginning, we made sure to stay on track with our normal training routines because we didn’t quite know how long this would last.
+In the beginning, we made sure to stay active by staying on track with our normal training routines because we didn’t quite know how long this would last.
 We were hopeful it’d be in and out quickly and life would just resume normalcy.
 Boy were we apparently all wrong.

 Since we didn’t have access to a gym, we sorted through the numerous Palmer Shape programs we’ve accumulated over the years (luckily, we’ve always been the people to print them off and organize them into manila folders) and we got to following a new kind of program.
 The one that consisted of staying as close to our normal program as possible but making substitutions for things that required equipment we just didn’t have at home and couldn’t modify to a slight degree.